KornkanCHA/inventory-management-system/README.md

 - **Example**: `2025-01-10T12:34:56Z`

 #### API Endpoints
-You can access the API endpoints for CRUD operations on items at the base URL: http://localhost:8000/.
+You can access the API endpoints for items operations at the base URL: [http://localhost:8000/](http://localhost:8000).

-For detailed API documentation, please refer to the Swagger UI at http://localhost:8000/api.
+For detailed API documentation, please refer to the Swagger at [http://localhost:8000/api](http://localhost:8000/api).

 | Method | Endpoint                   | Description                                                              |
 |--------|----------------------------|--------------------------------------------------------------------------|